 Self-care and Gratitude should be your major focus this time of year, and while it may seem harder to find things to appreciate, there is still plenty to be thankful for.
 Your self-care during the holidays might mean:

-Whatever activities that can bring you the peace, calm, and a grateful heart!
+- Or, whatever activities can bring you peace, calm, and a grateful heart!

 In the confusion of gift lists and party invitations, it can be hard to remember what the holiday season is really about.